How to see the Grand Sumo Tournament

 For both the lower and upper deck, category A is closer to the ring, category C further away.

-Shomen 正面 is the same front angle that you will see on TV broadcasts.
+Shomen 正面 is the same angle that you will see on TV broadcasts.
 Since there is no price difference between the other three sides, these seats tend to sell faster.
 All of the ceremonial events will be done with the wrestlers facing this way.

 Muko-jomen 向正面 refers to the reverse side of the ring.
 One advantage is that you will have a better view of the Hanamichi, the passageway where the wrestlers appear and exit.